 Stanislaus County, along with the cities of Ceres, Hughson, Newman, Oakdale, Patterson, Riverbank, and Waterford, form what is known as the Stanislaus Urban County, an entitlement jurisdiction.
 Stanislaus County serves as the "lead agency" for the Stanislaus Urban County.

-As an entitlement jurisdiction, the Stanislaus Urban County is awarded CDBG funds to carry out a variety of community development activities aimed at revitalizing neighborhoods and providing improved community services and facilities.
-All programs approved for funding by Stanislaus County must meet a national objective as set forth by HUD.
+As an entitlement jurisdiction, the Stanislaus Urban County is awarded CDBG funds to carry out a variety of community development activities aimed at providing improved community services and facilities.

 CONSOLIDATED PLAN AND COMMUNITY NEEDS